lynxgav/COVID19-schools/README.md

 ### Contact matrices

-We used contact patterns from the preprint:
+We used contact patterns from the preprint

 > Jantien A. Backer, Liesbeth Mollema, R.A.
 Eric Vos, Don Klinkenberg, Fiona R.M. van der Klis, Hester E. de Melker, Susan van den Hof, Jacco Wallinga
   The impact of physical distancing measures against COVID-19 transmission on contacts and mixing patterns in the Netherlands: